-The course carefully studies the place of the local church in missions, present methods of building missionary churches, the responsibility of the pastor in the program and the place of the missionary society and its relationship to the local church.
+A study of the place of the local church in missions, methods of building missionary churches, the responsibility of the pastor in the missionary program, and the place of the missions society and its relationship to the local church.

-Elective.
+Elective, fall semester, even-numbered years.
 2 hours.
-Offered summer, 1974.
+Offered 1974-75.